-Trump Administration Now Says Entire Affordable Care Act Should Be Repealed
+Trump Administration Says Entire Affordable Care Act Should Be Repealed

 In addition to the law's best-known aspects — the exchanges and the federal requirement to buy health insurance — the ACA touches every part of the health care system, from how Medicare pays doctors, to the Medicaid expansion that has covered millions of low-income people, to whether restaurants have to post nutrition information.
 Hospitals would have to develop new payment systems, and an entire section of the insurance industry would go away.

-The ACA's popularity played a role in Democrats' success in the 2018 election, when they took back the House.
-Upending the law could prove politically dangerous for the Trump Administration and Republicans who are backing the law's repeal.
+The ACA's popularity played a role in Democrats' success in the 2018 elections, when they took back the House.
+Upending the law could prove politically dangerous for the Trump administration and Republicans who are backing the law's repeal.

 Democrats were quick to criticize the move.

 "Last night, the Department of Justice declared the entire law and all of its vital health care protections must go," Senate Minority Leader Chuck Schumer, a Democrat from New York, said in remarks on the Senate Floor on Tuesday.
-"Make no mistake about it, this is an escalation of the Trump Administration and Republicans' attacks on protections for people with pre-existing conditions."
+"Make no mistake about it, this is an escalation of the Trump administration and Republicans' attacks on protections for people with pre-existing conditions."

 NPR Health Policy correspondent Alison Kodjak contributed to this report.